-- Section 1 Page 14 of 251 - history of project development within the City of Grande Prairie - past record of construction completion timelines - quality of workmanship by contractors - the type of municipal improvements being completed - the total estimated value of major municipal improvements
+- history of project development within the City of Grande Prairie - past record of construction completion timelines - quality of workmanship by contractors - the type of municipal improvements being completed - the total estimated value of major municipal improvements

 At the discretion of the Municipal Engineer the dollar value of Security is then calculated as a percentage of all major municipal improvement estimated construction costs.
 Historically the Municipal Engineer has calculated the percentage based on the scope of the project undertaken.